mchlprjcl/Clock-App/README.md

 #  Clock-App

-A simple app with clock, alarm clock, stopwatch &amp; timer
+Clockapp is a simple application that has several common features
+- displays current time & date
+- sets and configures alarms
+- stopwatch that measures time and laps
+- adjustable timer